shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 ### This keyword

-In the global scopr this refers to the browser window and in the function scope the this will be undefined but in the classes this will be pointout the class in which its property of.
+In the global scope this refers to the browser window and in the function scope the this will be undefined but in the classes this will be pointout the class in which its property of.

 `console.log(this)` will return the whole window object in the global scope.